joe-antognini/joe-antognini.github.io/_posts/2015-02-16-accelerating-universe.md

 hydrogen and helium lines in their spectra and strong silicon lines.
 They are among the most luminous phenomena in the universe, usually exceeding the luminosity of their host galaxy for a month or so around their peak brightness.
-Remarkably, all SN Ia appear to exhibit roughly the same intrinsic luminosity.
+Remarkably, all SNe Ia appear to exhibit roughly the same intrinsic luminosity.
 There is a dispersion of only about two magnitudes (about a factor of three in luminosity), and incredibly, this variation is very tightly correlated with the time it takes the supernova to rise to peak